browserstack/ws-reconnect-proxy/docs/design.md

 ### 3. Client Disconnect

-Now, as the client is connected for some reason client disconnects.
-Proxy also breaks the connection between server after `t` interval.
+If for some reason the client disconnects, Proxy also breaks the connection between server after `t` interval.

 ```
 |------------|     |-----------|     |----------|